-Our Company has adopted a new training policy that advocates training and re-training for all employees.
-Our training activities during the year cut across all categories of employees.
-Also, induction training has been designed to benefit new employees such that it will assist them settle into their roles conveniently.
+The Company places a premium on the growth and development of its employees and adopted a new training policy that advocates continuous training and re-training for all staff.
+Training activities during the year cut across all categories of employees and was designed to benefit new employees such that it will assist them settle into their roles conveniently.
 The newly introduced performance management system ensures that good performance is recognised and adequately rewarded while non-performance is appropriately sanctioned.
 The system is designed to assist employees develop and apply their innate skills and proficiency in the discharge of their assigned duties.

 Directors have the opportunity to attend programmes, relating to governance and business practices, as part of their continuing education.
-For the 2021/2022 financial year, the directors attended a training on Board Effectiveness - DCSL Academy - 24 June 2021.
+For the 2022/2023 financial year, the Executive Directors attended a training programme on the emerging threats in Cybersecurity.

-Events after reporting date
+Events after the reporting date

-As stated in Note 35, there are no events or transactions that have occurred since the reporting date which would have a material effect on the financial statements as presented.
+As stated in Note 36, there are no events or transactions that have occurred since the reporting date which would have a material effect on the financial statements as presented.